YannickKae/Financial-Market-Regime-Classification/README.md

   <i>Chameleons adapt to their environment</i>
 </p>

 Following the financial crisis, quantitative value strategies have experienced a decade of underperformance, making it challenging to maintain commitment to them.
-This repository aims to identify correponding regimes and implement tactical allocation changes by evaluating the performance of various machine learning models for regime classification:
+This repository aims to identify correponding regimes and implement tactical allocation changes by evaluating the performance of various supervised methods for regime classification:

+- Linear Probability Model
+- Logistic Regression
+- Discriminant Analysis
+- Naive Bayes
+- K-Nearest Neighbors
+- Support Vector Machines
+- Decision Trees
 - Random Forests
-- Wasserstein k-means Clustering
-- Hidden Markov Models
-- Gaussian Mixture Models
+- XGBoost
+- Learning Vector Quantization
+- Neural Networks

 ## Theory